leonlinsx/minimal-mistakes/_posts/2019-02-02-dunning-on-dunning-kruger.md

 I [try to avoid this](https://www.leonlinsx.com/about-me/ "About Me"), with debatable success.
 I find that people seem to lose confidence in you when you say you don't know, which is sad.
 This applies to both situations in which I say "I don't know but can find out" and "I don't know but that's un-knowable".
 If anyone has advice here I'm interested!

 It's up to you whether you think this attitude is worth adopting.
 I personally think too many people pretend they know about subjects they don't for fear of seeming dumb.
 On a related note, you start to notice how many errors there are when news covers a topic you actually know about.
+This is related to the [Gell-Mann amnesia effect](https://en.wikipedia.org/wiki/Gell-Mann_amnesia_effect "wiki") though I'm unsure how scientifically valid this has been proven.

 > Here’s the key: The consequential decisions tend to be the ones that we don’t come across all that often.
 Like, what houses do we buy?
 What people do we marry?
 What kids do we have?
 And so consequential decisions tend to be the ones we don’t have experience with.
 They’re exactly where there’s stuff we don’t know, and that’s exactly those types of situations where we should be seeking outside counsel.